www.xlr8yourmac.com

 Posted: Nov.
 18th, 2009

-(Many times over the years I've had (2006-2008) Mac Pro owners write their new FBDimms were not recognized properly.
+Many times over the years I've had (2006-2008) Mac Pro owners write their new FBDimms were not recognized properly.
 Other than some rare cases of bad FB-dimms, usually the problem was the FB-Dimms were not Paired properly (1st thing to check) and/or not fully seated (dimm or riser card).
-Carefully read the info/examples (Color coded) in these Apple PDF guides on 2008 (800MHz FB-Dimms) and 2006-2007 (667MHz FB-Dimms) Mac Pro memory installation.
+Carefully read the info/examples (Color coded) in these Apple PDF guides on 2008 (800MHz FB-Dimms) and 2006-2007 (667MHz FB-Dimms) Mac Pro memory installation, and one on FB-DIMM Mac Pro RAM Pairing for best performance.

-The 2009 Mac Pros use DDR3 dimms (not FB-Dimms) - here's the Apple PDF guide on 2009 Mac Pro memory replacement instructions.
-(For links to other Apple DIY guides for 2009 Mac Pros, pix of internals (including Airport card location which apple does not show/cover) and more - see my original article on the Early 2009 Mac Pro.
+(The 2009 and Later-Mac Pros do not use FB-Dimms.
+For links to other Apple DIY guides for 2009 Mac Pros, pix of internals, (including Airport card location which apple does not show/cover) and more - see my original article on the Early 2009 Mac Pro, which includes DIY Guides (PDFs).
+Apple's RAM replacement articles for Macs are listed here on our general Mac Tips/Guides page.)

-What follows is a recent reader mail with his tests on pairing a mix of 1GB (OEM/Hynix), 2GB and 4GB FB-Dimms.
+What follows is a reader report with tests on pairing a mix of 1GB (OEM/Hynix), 2GB and 4GB FB-Dimms.
 He notes the 4GB pair were not fully recognized if the OEM (Apple supplied) Hynix 1GB FBdimms were installed in the same riser, despite Apple's guide showing that pairing is OK.
-Here's a clip from Apple's guide above on FB-Dimm pairing.-Mike
+Here's a clip from Apple's guide above on FB-Dimm pairing.-Mike)

 From Apple's PDF guide on Installing FB-Dimms Above